avocardio/GPT-agents/README.md

 ### Usage

+1. Chat mode

 Follow the on-screen instructions to select an agent (1-4), and then select the conversation history to be used, or press enter to use the current history.
 After this, you will be able to converse with the agent.

 To reset and save a conversation, type **"RESET"** into the input field and press enter.
 This will save the current conversation to a timestamped `history.json` file in the agent's folder.
 After this, you will have a fresh instance of the agent.

+2. Task mode

+In this mode, you will be prompted to enter a task.
+The agents will then talk to each other and pick new agents from the pool to complete the task.
+The agents will also be able to browse the internet for information to help them complete the task.

 ### Features